hmans/statery/README.md

 - A store should only contain data.
 Mutators should just be normal functions that live outside of the store.
 - Consumers of a store are typically only interested in top-level changes to it.
 - We need (or rather: want) to support React functional components with hooks only.
+- Offer a minimal API surface.
+Ideally just one way to read from the store, not many.

 ### Examples